axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 ## Creating & Using Channels

-Disregarding the `sui/its interchain-transfer` command, which creates and destroys and temporary `Channel`, all interchain Sui commands support using the channel flag (`--channel <channel>`).
+The `sui/its interchain-transfer` command creates and destroys and temporary `Channel`.
+All other Sui interchain commands support using the channel flag (`--channel <channel>`).
 If no channel flag is passed to the command, a new channel will be created and transferred to the user.

-Whenever a new channel is created for the caller, it can be found in the transaction block data (e.g. using the transaction hash logged in the console), or by searching the user's owned objects for the type (`Channel`).
+When a new channel is created by a command it can be found in the transaction block data (see the tx hash logged in the console).

 Example creation: